Generative Machine Learning for Detector Response Modeling with a Conditional Normalizing Flow: Introduction

-This paper is organized as follows: Section~\ref{sec:sample} describes the event generation and the smearing technique used to introduce experimental effects; Section~\ref{sec:model} presents the architecture of our conditional normalizing flows model, and the section also includes training configurations; Section~\ref{sec:results} shows the performance of the \cnf\ tool in various scenarios; Section~\ref{sec:conclusion} summarizes the findings and discusses potential applications and extensions of this tool.
+We characterized the performance of the \cnf model using a simulated sample of Higgs boson decaying to diphoton (\Hgg) events at the LHC.
+For this sample, we engineered various physics-motivated detector response scenarios and created reconstruction-level observables using a smearing technique similar to that adopted by the fast detector simulation package DELPHES~\cite{Ovyn:2009tx}.
+This paper is organized as follows: Section~\ref{sec:model} reviews conditional normalizing flows; Section~\ref{sec:sample} describes the event generation and the smearing technique used to introduce experimental effects; Section~\ref{sec:architecture} presents the architecture and training configuration of our conditional normalizing flows model in more detail, and Section~\ref{sec:results} shows the performance of the \cnf\ tool in various scenarios; Section~\ref{sec:discussion} summarizes the findings and discusses potential applications and extensions of this tool as well as interesting future directions.
+Section~\ref{sec:conclusion} concludes the paper.